 Our Second Pick: Waikiki

-There are so many shops and shopping centers scattered through Waikiki that we don't think you'll have trouble finding things to buy.
+There are so many shops and shopping centers scattered throughout Waikiki that you should not have trouble finding things to buy.

-Waikiki Shopping Plaza, Royal Hawaiian Center, International Marketplace, and Waikiki Beachwalk are just a few places to do some shopping.
+Waikiki Shopping Plaza, Royal Hawaiian Center, International Marketplace, and Waikiki Beachwalk are just a few places to shop.

-You can buy souvenirs and basic supplies at the ABC Stores, there are individual name-brand stores all over, and you can even buy a Tesla right on Kalakaua Avenue.
+You can buy souvenirs and basic supplies at ABC Stores, individual name-brand stores all over, and a Tesla right on Kalakaua Avenue.

-Okay, so these aren't exactly off the beaten trail, but between Ala Moana Center and Waikiki, you've got just about everything you could want to buy.
+Okay, so these aren’t exactly off the beaten trail, but between Ala Moana Center and Waikiki, you have almosteverything you could want to buy.

 Conclusion

-We had a lot of fun coming up with ideas for this blog post.
-If I had more time, I could easily write another couple thousand words, but I'm going to leave it here.
+We had a lot of fun brainstorming ideas for this blog post.
+If I had more time, I could write another couple thousand words, but I’m going to leave it here.

-If you ever have questions or need suggestions on what to do while in Hawaii, you can reach out to any of us.
+If you ever have questions or need suggestions on what to do while in Hawaii, you can contact any of us.
 We know the island well and are always happy to help.

 Mahalo!